TheOliveOli38/theoliveoli-site/blog/posts/hardware.md

 ---
-title: Hardware!
+title: My Hardware
-datewritten: March 21st, 2025
+datewritten: August 11th, 2025
-date: 2025-03-21
+date: 2025-08-11
-desc: I'm bored, so here's the computer hardware I get to use daily, with little descriptions from yours truly.
+desc: I'm bored, so here's the hardware I get to use daily, with little descriptions from yours truly.
 layout: posts.njk
 ---

-# Hardware!
+# My Hardware
 I've got a few pieces of hardware at my disposal.
-Not many are good, most are pretty freaking bad.
+While most of them are quite old, they're still pretty fine!

 ## My most capable machine - Desktop PC
 Calling this capable is kind of an overexaggeration, to be honest.
-It's got an old ass 240W power supply and case I salvaged from a late 2000s office PC, as well as an almost 11 year old 4th Gen Intel Core i5 and an 11 year old GeForce GTX 750 Ti.
+It's got a pretty old 240W power supply and case I salvaged from a late 2000s office PC, as well as an 11 year old 4th Gen Intel Core i5 and a GeForce GTX 750 Ti that's just as old.

 Despite the obviously dated hardware, its still quite usable for the stuff I do.
 Except for DaVinci Resolve.
-That shit lags really badly on it.
+Lag is very much guaranteed there.

 ## My daily driver laptop - Dell Latitude 5480
-Got it a few months ago from writing this, and it's a pretty okay machine, even though it's also slowly reaching the 10 year mark. (wow, 2017 was 8 years ago already???
+It's a pretty okay machine, even though it's also slowly reaching the 10 year mark. (wow, 2017 was 8 years ago already???
 What the heck!?)

-I could not and still cannot stand Windows on laptops, so it's running macOS.
-I had given Windows another chance 2 weeks ago as I was making my TaxCalc program (which needs Visual Studio, which is only for Windows) and it had left me even more disappointed.
-I got daily bluescreens on a fresh install.

-Fuck Microsoft, honestly!
-Dump Copilot and fix your freaking OS instead!

-## The shitty phone - iPhone SE 2016
-Forced to use this.
-Barely holds a charge.
-Gets hot.
-Runs a buggy and outdated version of iOS.

-Has a cracked screen.
-Dropped it down the stairs, screen popped out.
-What a joke, my previous 2014 low end Samsung got dropped down the stairs too, and it just got a tiny scratch.

-And the back camera got dirty on the inside somehow.
+Despite not liking Windows at all and having tried a Hackintosh setup a few times, it's currently running Windows 10.
+Unfortunately, Linux is currently a no-go due to me having to use MS Office.

-## The even shitter phone - Huawei Y7 2018
+## The phone - Samsung Galaxy S10
-Technically not my phone, got it given to me by my friend as he has no use for it anymore.
-I will have to give it back to him at some point.

-Has an even slower CPU than the SE 2016, yet I enjoy using this more than the iPhone, even though it's giant for my hands.
-I guess I like Android that much, huh?
+Got it recently after having ditched a 2016 iPhone SE.
+It's an overseas model (from the US, so it has a Snapdragon 855 chip) I got used, in very good condition with just minor scratches on the screen.

+If it weren't for the now slowly obsolete Android 12 with One UI 4.1, I'd honestly consider continuing to use it for more than 3 years from now, as the hardware is still quite good, and can handle everything I throw at it.

 ## The headphones
-I wouldn't have put this here like a week ago, but I've been using it daily now.
+I use them pretty much every day.
 Those are Sony headphones I got on a discount for 30 bucks.
-Insane battery life for an incredibly short charge time.
+Insane battery life for an incredibly short charge time, and the audio quality is good for my standards.

 So uhhhh yeah, this is the stuff I get to use on a daily basis.
-Not great, but I've gotten used to it.
+Despite their age, they still do everything I would want to do.